nmusatti/source-python/README.md

 An Ansible role to download and install Python from source.
-Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and Ubuntu.
+Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and Ubuntu LTS.
 At this time tests are run on Rocky Linux 9, CentOS Stream 10, CentOS Stream 9, Fedora 41, Fedora 40, Fedora 39, Ubuntu 24.04, Ubuntu 22.04 and Ubuntu 20.04.